-Mauritania has been committed to developing its education sector in 1999, when the government began a structural reform of the education system.
+Mauritania has been committed to developing its education sector since 1999, when the government began a structural reform of the education system.
 The government’s medium-term vision is to achieve universal completion of primary education and to regulate and improve the relevance and quality of post-primary levels.

 The education sector has seen significant progress within the last years, particularly in terms of primary schooling access and completion.
 Between 2000-2001 and 2012-2013, the gross enrollment rates increased from 88% to 97%.
 The primary completion rates also rose from 53% in 2002 to 71% in 2013.

-- low quality level of basic education
+- low quality basic education,

-- Develop technical and vocational training adapted to social demand and the needs of the formal and informal sectors of the economy.
+- Develop technical and vocational training adapted to social demand and the needs of the formal and informal sectors of the economy,

-- Fight illiteracy through functional literacy and post-literacy programs.
+- Fight illiteracy through functional literacy and post-literacy programs,

-- Promote traditional teaching and enhance its contribution to basic education.
+- Promote traditional teaching and enhance its contribution to basic education,

 All amounts are in US dollars.